 The election of President Obama with his history and identification as a community organizer sent a message of hope and possibility to the community organizing world.
 For decades, community organizing groups in the U.S. grappled with the form and consequences of the state’s strike-back against hard won anti-poverty and civil rights gains of the 1960s.
-Privatization of state services led to an increasing reliance on nonprofit organizations to meet basic individual needs and to do more with less.1 Today organizing groups face the community impact of the acute crisis of economy and ecology spurred at the global scale.
-At the same time, for those organizations engaging in critical analysis, reflecting on lessons learned, and developing new capacities at the grassroots, current political opportunities present a demanding and urgent opening for re-visioning and shifting power.
-As a result, across the U.S., accelerated forms of community response are taking shape.
+Privatization of state services led to an increasing reliance on nonprofit organizations to meet basic individual needs and to do more with less.
+In 2008 and beyond, organizing groups faced the community impact of the acute crisis of economy and ecology spurred at the global scale.
+At the same time, for those organizations engaging in critical analysis, reflecting on lessons learned, and developing new capacities at the grassroots, current political opportunities presented a demanding and urgent opening for re-visioning and shifting power.
+As a result, across the U.S., accelerated forms of community response began to take shape.

 Read a meeting summary from the convening in Woodburn, Oregon!